 - The Lord of the Rings contains several major shout outs to Macbeth, all taken from Act IV, Scene i, when the Witches tell Macbeth their prophecies of his death.
 First of all, the phrase "Crack of Doom" was coined by Shakespeare in this scene.
-The Ents' besiegement of Isengard and the Witch-King's defeat by Éowyn are references to two of the three prophecies—namely, that it will not happen until "Great Birnam Wood...shall come against him" and that "none of woman born shall harm" him.
-Of course, the trees do come to the castle when Macduff's army uses their branches as camouflage, just as the Ents come to Isengard, and Macbeth is killed by a man who was not born, but removed from his mother's womb, just as the Witch-King, who can be killed by "no living man," is killed by a woman (who was dead inside).
+And, bordering on Take That, the Ents' besiegement of Isengard and the Witch-King's defeat by Éowyn are references to two of the three prophecies: namely, that it will not happen until "Great Birnam Wood... shall come against him" and that "none of woman born shall harm" him.
+In Macbeth, the trees do come to the castle when Macduff's army uses their branches as camouflage, and Macbeth is killed by a man who was not born, but removed from his mother's womb.
+Tolkien thought both Prophecy Twists were huge cop-outs- as such, in Lord of the Rings, when Fangorn Forest comes against Saruman it damn well is the forest doing it, and the Witch-King who no man can kill is slain by a woman, with help from a hobbit.

 - While you don't need to be familiar with ancient/medieval Middle Eastern art and Islamic theology to enjoy My Name Is Red, it doesn't hurt.
 On the other hand, the neophyte reader gets several college courses worth of information on the subjects, wrapped up in a fascinating set of narratives.

 - A Series of Unfortunate Events may be the best example of this trope to date.